We aim to be online 100% of the time, but several things may cause Sense to go offline.

-While we aim for 100% uptime, sometimes your Sense monitor can go offline.
 You’ll know your monitor is offline if you see the sleeping monitor animation in the place of your power meter or device bubbles.
 If the Sense monitor is offline for more than 30-60 minutes, you may also receive a push notification or email.
-You can opt-out of these notifications in the Settings screen of the mobile apps for iOS/Android.
+(You can opt-out of these notifications in the Settings screen of the mobile apps for iOS/Android.)

 - Loss of Wi-Fi connection

-- Sense jumping to different access points with the same SSID
+- Multiple access points with the same Wi-Fi network name

 - Power outage (including brownouts)